-The three skaters skate in perfect harmony.
-On the left is Kimura Shunta, in the middle is Chiba Yasushi, and on the right is Imahara, who often accompanies the two.
+Three skaters in perfect sync.
+On the left is Shunta Kimura, in the middle is Yasushi Chiba, and on the right is Mr. Imahara, who often skates with the other two.

 There are two skiers who ski the mountains of Hokkaido, recording their adventures on video.
 Their names are Chiba Yutaka and Kimura Shunta.
 The videos they quietly upload to social media for their own satisfaction have been quietly gaining attention, so we decided to take a closer look at what kind of skiers they are.
 They don't actively participate in competitions, nor do they make a name for themselves by making videos.
 We interviewed these two skiers to find out more about their honest and unwavering approach to skiing

-My desire to ski has gradually grown since my university days,
+My desire to ski gradually grew during my university years,

-and I also make good use of the school system for skiing.
+and I made good use of the school's system for skiing.

 -First of all, could you tell us about your skiing history?

-'d never skied before, but a senior asked me if I wanted to try skiing.
-When I answered yes, he told me to buy a pair of telemark skis on Yahoo!
+had never skied before, but a senior asked me, 'Do you want to try skiing?' and when I said 'yes,' he told me to buy telemark skis on Yahoo!
 Auctions.
-They were Fischer Watea 78 skis, 30,000 yen including boots.
-The skiwear was Columbia, just like my senior was wearing.
-I knew nothing about telemark, so when the heel of my ski would lift up, I asked my senior, "Is this okay!?" and I've been doing telemark skis ever since."
+They were Fischer Watea 78 skis, and I got them for 30,000 yen including boots.
+My ski wear was Columbia, which my senior was wearing.
+I didn't know anything about telemark skiing, so I was like, 'Is this okay!?' because my skis were the only ones where the heels lifted up.
+I've been doing telemark skiing ever since."

-Chiba : "I'm from Sapporo.
-I have six siblings, and my two oldest brothers were skiers, so I've been skiing with them since I was about two years old.
-My parents bought me a season pass to Mt.
-Moiwa Ski Resort, which was close to where we lived at the time, and they would take me to and from school.
-Sometimes they would forget to pick me up, though (laughs).
+Chiba: "I'm from Sapporo.
+I have six siblings, and my two older brothers skied, so I've been skiing with them since I was about two years old.
+They bought me a season pass for Moiwayama Ski Resort, which was close to where we lived at the time, and drove me there and back.
+Sometimes they'd forget to pick me up though (laughs).
 I went to

-the same university as Shunta, the University of Teacher Education, but we were on different campuses, so I was in Asahikawa.
-I was on the soccer club from middle school until my fourth year of university, so I didn't have many opportunities to ski seriously until I graduated.
+the same university as Shunta, the University of Education, but the campus was different, so I was in Asahikawa.
+From middle school until my fourth year of university, I was in the soccer club, so I didn't have many opportunities to ski seriously until I graduated.

-Once I got to university, the grounds would get buried in snow, so I would occasionally go to Kamui or Santa (Present Park), which are close to Asahikawa.
-To this day, I've always skied for fun, not competitively."
+When I got to university, the grounds would get buried in snow, so I would just go to Kamui or Santa (Present Park), which are close to Asahikawa, from time to time.
+Even now, I've always skied for fun, not competitively."

 -Where and how did you two meet?

-Chiba: “At the time, Shunta was wearing the same Salomon jumpsuit that Mark Abma was wearing.
-It was really baggy, and he had Liberty Genome boots on his feet, and he was doing telemark skiing in that.
-I didn’t really know how good telemark skiing was, so I was like, ‘Wow, his traverse is so fast!’”
+Chiba: "Back then, Shunta was wearing the same Salomon jumpsuit that Mark Abumar wore.
+It was baggy, and he was wearing Liberty Genome boots, and he was even telemark skiing in it.
+Well, I didn't really know much about telemark skiing, so I just thought he was incredibly fast at traversing."

-Chiba : "My skating also felt a bit like my limits had been removed.
-I don't know if I was good or bad at it.
-Well, I still don't really know now (laughs).
-At the time I was obsessed with jumping off cliffs.
-I remember us pushing each other, and it's still the same now.
-When we came across a cliff, we would jump bigger and bigger.
-Looking back now, it wasn't a particularly high jump, but we pushed each other and gradually pursued bigger and bigger jumps.
-That's when I started watching Hoj (Erik Jörefsson) and I became conscious of his style of cliff jumping, where you just soar straight up."
+Chiba: "My skating felt like it had a bit of a limiter removed.
+I don't know if it was good or bad, but I still don't really know (laughs).
+Back then, I was really into jumping off cliffs.
+I still am, but I remember us pushing each other.
+If there was a cliff, we'd jump higher and higher.
+Looking back now, it wasn't that high, but we were pushing each other and gradually pursuing bigger jumps.
+It was after I started watching Hodj (Erik Jorefson) that I became conscious of his style, his cliff jumps that felt like he was soaring straight up."

 -You met in your third year of university and started skating together, but even at your age you still push each other and skate like buddies.
 What was the trigger that led to that?

-Chiba: "Shunta was the only one around me who loved cliffs and jumping, and who I could push myself to do the same.
-When I came back from studying abroad as a senior at university, we talked about wanting to skate together, but the opportunity never really came.
+Chiba:"Among the people around me who liked Cliffhanger and jumping, and who I could push each other with, there was no one other than Shunta.
+When I returned from studying abroad in my fourth year of university, we talked about wanting to skate together, but we never really had the opportunity.

-Then, just as the coronavirus pandemic began, Shunta's work load also decreased, and he had more free time to skate, so we started skating together."
+Then, when COVID-19 spread, Shunta's work decreased, and he had more time to skate in his private life, so we started skating together."

 --You mentioned studying abroad, but was that a kind of training for skiing?

-Chiba : "Hokkaido University of Education has an exchange student program.
-If you spend a year studying abroad, your graduation date will be delayed by a year, but your tuition will be free.
+Chiba: "Hokkaido University of Education has an exchange student program.
+If you do an exchange student program for a year, your graduation will be delayed by a year, but the tuition for that year is free.
 The host university is also free, so you only have to pay for living expenses.
-Frankly, the reason I decided to study abroad was for skiing.
-They have affiliated universities all over the world, and I didn't want to go to a place with a lot of Japanese people.
+To be honest, I decided to study abroad for skiing.
+They have partner universities all over the world, and I didn't want to go somewhere with a lot of Japanese people.
 Also, because of skiing and mountains, I narrowed it down to Bergen in Norway and Calgary in Canada.

-By the way, Alaska is at a level that even Shunta could get into."
+By the way, Alaska is at a level that Shunta could go to."

 --Where did Shunta go?